burstsort/Bonekeep/README.md

 For each collected turkey leg a new skeleton is added to the room, making the game more and more challenging.

 Player moves the avatar using the arrow keys.

 While the mouse cursor is over the game window additional collision debug information is displayed.
 Moving entities (player avatar and skeletons) turn red when the game detects a potential collision with the mouse cursor.
-These same entities turn green when the actual collision is detected.
+These same entities turn green when the actual collision with the mouse is detected.
 This demonstrates two phases of the collision detection system.

 ## Engine info:
 The game is running on a custom game engine developed using C++.